NYUAppSec/appsec_hw4/README.md

 Part 2 is worth 20 points:

+* 5 points for answering the questions.
-* 10 points for fixing the correct intent.
+* 5 points for fixing the correct intent.
 * 10 points for correcting the Manifest.

 Part 3 is worth 20 points: